keshavpatidarkk/AirportUtility/README.md

 - **Middleware**: The Middleware directory contains custom middleware, primarily a logging middleware.
 This middleware logs incoming requests and outgoing responses, which can be useful for tracking and debugging purposes.

 - **Models**: This directory holds model classes used to represent and structure data within the application.
+## Logging
+Middleware is used for creating logs used serilog nuget package -Logs are stored in log.txt file inside logs folder
 ## How to Use

 To use this project, you can follow these steps: